 The Company is subject to taxation in the United States and various states and foreign jurisdictions.
 The Company is subject to examination for both US federal and state tax returns for the years 2012 to present as a result of the Company's net operating loss carryforwards, which were utilized in the 2016 and later tax years.
 In June 2020, the Company was notified by the Internal Revenue Service that the Company's federal income tax return for the tax year ended December 31, 2017 is under examination.
-In late 2019, the Company was notified by the Israel Tax Authority that the Company's Israel tax returns for the tax years ended December 31, 2017 remains open to examination under the statute of limitations by the Israel Tax Authority for Israel.
+In late 2019, the Company was notified by the Israel Tax Authority that the Company's Israel tax returns for the tax years ended December 31, 2016 through 2018 are under examination.
+The tax year 2019 remains open to examination under the statute of limitations by the Israel Tax Authority for Israel.
 The tax years starting from 2016 remain open to examination by the Hong Kong Inland Revenue Department for Asia.